Skip to main content

 • Interpret the main environmental and health risks of current food production.

-• Understand the main trends in innovation in the food industry.
+• Understand the main trends in the field of innovation in the food industry.

 • Have an overview of what it means to design new products in the food industry and the main barriers to their development.

-• To make known the new ingredients, foods and food products likely to form part of the regular diet of individuals.
+• To publicize new ingredients, foods and food products that may form part of individuals' usual diet.

 Learning outcomes

-• RA1.
+• LO1.
 Master the basic ICT tools used in the field of food, nutrition and dietetics.

 • LO2.
-Identifies the new trends in the agri-food development sector.
+Identify new trends in the agri-food development sector.

 • LO3.
-Shows skills for critical reflection in the processes linked to the exercise of the profession.
+Demonstrates skills for critical reflection in processes linked to the exercise of the profession.

 • LO4.
-It collects and interprets data and information on which it can base its conclusions, which include reflections on social, scientific or ethical issues in the field of human nutrition and dietetics.
+Collects and interprets data and information on which to base their conclusions, which include reflections on social, scientific or ethical issues in the field of human nutrition and dietetics.

 General skills